 Another perk of roasted garlic is the texture itself.
 First—and not to be minimized—roasted garlic is sooo easy to peel.
 Second, the cloves can be easily smashed into a paste that lends sauces and other mixtures a savory-sweet kick, without compromising texture.
 You can even use whole cloves as a garnish, as they are soft, smooth and much less offensive then their raw counterparts.

 Okay, now hear me out.
 Garlic is SO easy to roast.
-Read this through and I think you'll realize that.
-This post is a little long, but only because I want everything to be clear as possible.
+Read this through and I think you’ll realize that.
+The recipe is a little long, but only because I want everything to be clear as possible.
+First, some tips!

 So what can you use this magical ingredient for?
 Here are some of my faves: